Georgetown University Research Leave (GURL)

 Applications consist of a project narrative of up to 1,000 words and a current CV.
 The narrative will address the issues of quality and feasibility outlined above, and include a description of the nature of the proposed research and its central hypothesis, the site, methodology, data, collaborations, and other inputs into the work, and the expected outcomes in terms of publications, other products, grant applications, performances, seminars, etc.

 Applications should be submitted via GU-PASS.
-Chairs and other reviewers will be invited to review applications for approval.

 A GURL recipient will receive full pay and benefits as normal.